History of timekeeping devices: Modern watches

 The manual winding Speedmaster Professional or "Moonwatch" was worn during the first United States spacewalk as part of NASA's Gemini 4 mission and was the first watch worn by an astronaut walking on the Moon during the Apollo 11 mission.
 In 1969, Seiko produced the world's first quartz wristwatch, the Astron.

-During the 1960s, the introduction of watches made using transistors and plastic parts enabled companies to reduce their work force.
+During the 1970s, the introduction of digital watches made using transistors and plastic parts enabled companies to reduce their work force.
 By the 1970s, many of those firms that maintained more complicated metalworking techniques had gone bankrupt.

+Smartwatches, essentially wearable computers in the form of watches, were introduced to the market in the early 21st century.

 Atomic clocks

 Atomic clocks are the most accurate timekeeping devices in practical use today.
 Accurate to within a few seconds over many thousands of years, they are used to calibrate other clocks and timekeeping instruments.
 The U.S. National Bureau of Standards (NBS, now National Institute of Standards and Technology (NIST)) changed the way it based the time standard of the United States from quartz to atomic clocks in the 1960s.

 The idea of using atomic transitions to measure time was first suggested by the British scientist Lord Kelvin in 1879, although it was only in the 1930s with the development of magnetic resonance that there was a practical method for measuring time in this way.
 A prototype ammonia maser device was built in 1948 at NIST.
 Although less accurate than existing quartz clocks, it served to prove the concept of an atomic clock.

 The first accurate atomic clock, a caesium standard based on a certain transition of the caesium-133 atom, was built by the English physicist Louis Essen in 1955 at the National Physical Laboratory in London.
 It was calibrated by the use of the astronomical time scale ephemeris time (ET).

 In 1967 the International System of Units (SI) standardized its unit of time, the second, on the properties of caesium.
 The SI defined the second as 9,192,631,770 cycles of the radiation which corresponds to the transition between two electron spin energy levels of the ground state of the 133Cs atom.
 The caesium atomic clock maintained by NIST is accurate to 30 billionths of a second per year.
 Atomic clocks have employed other elements, such as hydrogen and rubidium vapor, offering greater stability (in the case of hydrogen clocks) and smaller size, lower power consumption, and thus lower cost (in the case of rubidium clocks).
+Recent advances in clock technology have largely been based on trapped ion platforms, with the record for the lowest systematic uncertainty being traded between aluminum ion clocks and strontium optical lattice clocks.
+Next-generation clocks will likely be based on nuclear transitions in the 229mTh nucleus, as nuclei are shielded from external effects by the accompanying electron cloud, and the transition frequency is much higher than optical and ion clocks, allowing for much lower systematic uncertainty in the clock frequency.